 - Colombo, G., Bounegru, L., & Gray, J. (2023).
 Visual Models for Social Media Image Analysis: Groupings, Engagement, Trends, and Rankings.
 International Journal Of Communication, 17, 28.
 Retrieved from https://ijoc.org/index.php/ijoc/article/view/18971

-- Gray, J. W. Y., Bounegru, L., & Colombo, G. (forthcoming). #AmazonFires and the online composition of forest politics.
+- Gray, J. W. Y., Bounegru, L., & Colombo, G. (2024). #AmazonFires and the online composition of forest politics.
 In J. Turnbull, A. Searle, H. Anderson-Elliot, & E. H. Giraud (Eds.), Digital Ecologies: Mediating More-Than-Human Worlds.
 Manchester, UK: Manchester University Press.

 How can we sense and make sense of forests with devices, techniques and our bodies?
 How might we cultivate an interdisciplinary “arts of noticing” (Tsing) for attending to forests and their role in critical zones?